-All key management personnel (KMP) and directors of Aeeris Ltd were engaged on fixed remuneration consultancy agreements for the provision of services with no performance incentives.
-The Board of Aeeris Ltd believes, given the size and operations of the company during the period, that the remuneration policy to be appropriate.
-All KMP and directors are large shareholders in the company in their own right, providing them with appropriate incentives for outstanding performance.
+All key management personnel (including Directors) ("KMP") of Aeeris Ltd were engaged on fixed remuneration consultancy agreements for the provision of services.
+No performance incentives were issued during the period.
+The Board of Aeeris Ltd believes, given the size and operations of the Company during the period, that the remuneration policy to be appropriate.
+All KMP, including Executive Directors, are large shareholders in the Company in their own right, providing them with appropriate incentives for outstanding performance.

-All remuneration paid to KMP is valued at the cost to the company and expensed.
+All remuneration paid to KMP is valued at the cost to the Company and expensed.

-The Board's policy is to remunerate non-executive directors at market rates for their time, commitment and responsibilities.
-The remuneration committee determines payments to the non-executive directors and reviews their remuneration annually, based on market practice, duties and accountability.
-Independent external advice is sought when required.
-The maximum aggregate amount of fees that can be paid to nonexecutive directors is subject to approval by shareholders at the annual general meeting.
+The Board's policy is to remunerate non-executive Directors at market rates for their time, commitment and responsibilities.
+The Board as a whole determines payments to the non-executive Directors and reviews their remuneration annually, based on market practice, duties and accountability.
+Independent external advice may be sought when required.
+The maximum aggregate amount of fees that can be paid to non-executive Directors is subject to approval by shareholders at an annual general meeting and is currently \$300,000 per annum